superjulian/Themis/rule-mining/README.md

 The final program, "discrim-search.py" is what mines the generated itemsets for the presence of alpha-discriminatory rules.
 It can be invoked with:

-    python3 discrim-search.py pickle_file prot1 prot2 ... protn class_attr > adult-output
+    python3 discrim-search.py pickle_file alpha prot1 prot2 ... protn class_attr > adult-output

-where pickle_file is the file with the pickled rules, class_atr is the name of the class attribute (eg. 'decision' in the Adult data set), and the arguments in between denote all the protected attributes of interest (eg. 'race', 'sex', etc.).
+where pickle_file is the file with the pickled rules, alpha is the value used for determining alpha-discriminatory rules, class_atr is the name of the class attribute (eg. 'decision' in the Adult data set), and the arguments in between denote all the protected attributes of interest (eg. 'race', 'sex', etc.).